The Internship Program at Stonecrop Gardens

 11. Plant Identification Tests

-- Interns take eight plant identification tests throughout the season and are expected to know the genus, specific epithet, family, country of origin, common name, and plant description (i.e. perennial grass, deciduous conifer, etc.).
+- Interns take a minimum of eight plant identification tests throughout the season and are expected to know the genus, specific epithet, family, country of origin, common name, and plant description (i.e. perennial grass, deciduous conifer, etc.).

 12. Lecture Presentation